preritj/100TeV/utils/EventGeneration/Instructions.md

 tar -zxvf Delphes-3.3.2.tar.gz
 ```

 * Delphes requires root, which is installed in the cluster *but* it has to be loaded.
-To load root, do :
+To load root, use the following command in terminal :
 ```
 module load root/5.34
 ```